Chain Groups and the Chain Complex

 Classical Graph Neural Networks propagate signals on vertices using the graph Laplacian \(\boldsymbol{L}_0\).

-Simplicial Neural Networks (SNNs) generalize this to higher-dimensional signals: a
+Simplicial Neural Networks (SNNs) generalize this to higher-dimensional signals: a 1-chain

-1-chain (such as traffic flow on a road network) is processed via \(\boldsymbol{L}_1\), and a 2-chain (such as flux through a surface)
+(such as traffic flow on a road network) is processed via \(\boldsymbol{L}_1\), and a 2-chain (such as flux through a surface)

 via \(\boldsymbol{L}_2\).
 The Hodge decomposition guarantees that the gradient, curl, and harmonic components of the signal are handled

-separately — and the homology groups \(H_k\) determine the dimension of the harmonic component that no amount of message passing can
+separately — and the homology groups \(H_k\) determine the dimension of the harmonic component that no amount of

-from diffusion.
+are topologically protected from diffusion.